Fletcher Allen, a Vermont university hospital and medical center, serves all of

 - If the kids go out for a paddle they should always stay within eyesight of an adult.

-- Never drink and drive a boat.
+- Never drink alcohol while operating a boat.

 For more information on safe boating, visit the following links: